TurkeyMcMac/mapblock_highlight/README.md

+**Instead of using this mod, I suggest you use Minetest's builtin functionality that does basically the same thing.**

 This is a simple client-side mod for Minetest.
 It lets you highlight individual mapblocks using chat commands.
 An example use case is ensuring a Mesecons device is inside a single mapblock.